Larry's home page

 If the earth were motionless with respect to the sun, the sun-directly-overhead point would always be in the same spot.
 But the point moves, both because of the rotation of the earth on its axis and because of the revolution of the earth around the sun.
 When the point moves once around the earth, one solar day has passed.
 When we say "once around the earth" we care only about the east-west motion of the point—solar noon recurs when the point traverses 360 degrees of longitude.
 The north-south motion of the point doesn't matter to us since it doesn't count in determining whether solar noon has arrived.

 First let's examine the effect of the earth's rotation.
 Imagine an untilted earth not revolving around the sun, just rotating, and it's obvious that the sun-directly-overhead point moves along the equator, once around per day.
-Now mentally tilt the earth's axis (like this) and you'll see that the point follows some other parallel of latitude, still once around per day.
+Now mentally tilt the earth's axis and you'll see that the point follows some other parallel of latitude, still once around per day.
 [Note 6] Since the point moves along a parallel of latitude, it moves in a purely east-west direction, in fact due west.
 If we measure speed in degrees of longitude per hour (not in miles per hour!) we realize that the speed of the point is constant, no matter what latitude it's at; it goes once around, 360 degrees, each day.

 The bottom line is that the rotation of the earth causes the sun-directly-overhead point to move directly west, crossing lines of longitude at a constant rate.
 If this were the only factor to consider, the length of the solar day would be constant regardless of any tilt.